alexfernandez/alexfernandez.github.io/2016/against-craftsmanship.md

 or is it just better to use a common Linux variant?
 Suppose that the new project is successful and someone else has to maintain it, or just that you need to get some help.
-It Will not be easy to find engineers that know how to fix your beast, or even worse that _want_ to learn their way around it.
+It will not be easy to find engineers that know how to fix your beast, or even worse that _want_ to learn their way around it.

 Sticking to industry standards is not only safe;